Zorigt/Learn-Basics-of-NPM/learn-basics-of-npm.md

 2.7.6
 ```
 ##Install Packages with NPM##
 To most people, the main use of NPM is to install node packages into your project.
-You're probably familiar with popular packages such as Express.js, Angular.js and Modulus.
+You're probably familiar with popular packages such as Express, Grunt and Modulus.
+##Installing Packages Locally vs. Globally##
+There are two ways to install packages through npm: local and global.
+Locally installed packages are project specific and normally you use this type of package with `var express = require('express')` in your app.js file.
+On the other hand, global package install will create a command line tool such as `grunt`.
 ##Install Packages Locally##
 It is easy to upload packages through npm.
 Just type `npm install <package>` in command line.
 This command will install packages locally, which means your packages will be available only within your project scope.
 ```node